roman-milk/roman-milk.github.io/making-scents.md

  "Yes, Sunny." she smiled and hurriedly lost her jacket, blouse and skirt.
 She kept her high heels on.
 Moments later Angelina's head rolled back as Alice's tongue explored the area between her legs.
 When Alice realized Sunny had cum in her, she eagerly licked the juices out of Angelina's pussy.
 Angelina grabbed Alice's head and pushed her face in farther.
 Less than a minute later she came again.

  She looked over at Sunny who was beginning to get hard again.
 "Come over here and I'll suck your cock for you, Sunny." she offered.
-Report_Story #2